 Your browser, or web browser, is the application you use to access the internet.
 Popular browsers include Google Chrome, Firefox, Internet Explorer and Safari.
 Whether you’re checking the weather or reading the news, your browser is the vessel that lets you surf the web.

 What is browser history?

 Your browser history is a record of the sites you’ve visited in the past.
-The record stores the names of the sites you visited and when you visited them.
-This includes download history, search history, cookies, cache and more.
+The record stores the names of the sites and when you visited them.
+This includes download history, search history, cookies and cache.

 What is a cache?

 Cache (also known as browser cache, web cache or HTTP cache) is a system for storing web data to quickly serve it again in the future.
 The process of saving this data is referred to as “caching.”

 For example, if you have a favorite recipe blog, your browser cache will save a copy of that site for whenever you want to access it again.
 This means your browser can load the page quickly on your next visit rather than downloading it over and over again from the server.
 It’ll also save bandwidth usage to keep your network running smoothly.